 Thames River Barn Quilt Trail, horseback riding at

 TJ Stables and a chance to experience our famous

 Ghost Walks of Chatham-Kent while learning local history.
 Follow Arienne on Twitter and on Facebook to see her great photos and content now!

 One of the largest celebrations in Chatham-Kent in 2019 was RM Sotheby's 40th Anniversary in June of 2019, which coincided with RetroFest celebrations.
-Traveling Mitch (aka Christopher Mitchell) began his visit to Chatham-Kent with a stop in Erieau, a pint at Bayside Brewing Co. and a visit to capture iconic Erieau Pier photos. included a night at RetroSuites to ensure the full breath of the celebration could be had.
+Travelling Mitch (aka Christopher Mitchell) began his visit to Chatham-Kent with a stop in Erieau, a pint at Bayside Brewing Co. and a visit to capture iconic Erieau Pier photos. included a night at RetroSuites to ensure the full breadth of the celebration could be had.
 Dinner at Mamma Maria's Ristorante while watching a parade that included Kid Rock, Classic Cars and Mechanical Elephants.
-A concert in Tecumseh Park featuring the Sam Roberts Band, breakfast at Chilled Cork and plenty of up front and centre time at the Concours d'Elegance did not disappoint.
+A concert in Tecumseh Park featuring the Sam Roberts Band, breakfast at Chilled Cork and plenty of up-front and centre time at the Concours d'Elegance did not disappoint.
 Click here for his blog on this trip.
 You can also follow him for photos on Facebook, Instagram and Twitter.

 Special thanks to

 South Western Ontario Tourism Corporation, our regional tourism organization for partnership funding with Chatham-Kent Tourism to make all of these trips come to life.